ehansis/til/pages/pdf_comparison.md

 * compares the pixels, and
 * outputs an image with the difference pixels highlighted in red.

-Here is a page of example output:
+Here is a page of example output (find the two differences!):

 ![example PDF diff](../images/diff_000001.png)

 You can choose to ignore all pages with very small differences and not produce output for those (via the ``--iit`` and ``--diii`` options).

-This only works if the page layout between the documents is the same.
+This way of comparing PDFs only works if the page layout between the documents is the same.
-If you insert a paragraph somewhere that shifts all text in one documet down by 10 rows, the differences after that paragraph will be mostly meaningless (until there is a 'synchronizing' page break).
+If you insert a paragraph somewhere that shifts all text in one document down by 10 rows, the differences after that paragraph will be mostly meaningless (until there is a 'synchronizing' page break).
 But it works great to find subtle differences in charts, or other smaller changes that leave the pagination intact.